Macaron: India

 Thoothukudi in Tamil Nadu has its own variety of macaroon made with cashews instead of almonds, adapted from macarons introduced in colonial times.

 Japan

 Macarons in Japan are a popular confection known as マカロン (makaron).
 There is also another widely available version of makaron which substitutes peanut flour for almond and a wagashi-style flavouring.
 The makaron is featured in Japanese fashion through cell phone accessories, stickers, and cosmetics aimed towards women.

 Switzerland

 In Switzerland, Luxemburgerli (also Luxembourger) are a brand name of macaron made by Confiserie Sprüngli in Zürich.
 A Luxemburgerli comprises two disks of almond meringue with a buttercream filling in of many available flavours.
 Luxemburgerli are smaller and lighter than macarons from many other vendors.

 United States

-Pastry chefs in the US have expanded the classic cookie to include such varied flavours as mint chocolate chip, peanut butter and jelly, Snickers, peach champagne, pistachio, strawberry cheesecake, candy corn, salted pretzel, chocolate peanut butter, oatmeal raisin, candy cane, cinnamon, maple bacon, pumpkin, and salted caramel popcorn.
+Pastry chefs in the US have expanded the classic macaron to include such varied flavours as mint chocolate chip, peanut butter and jelly, Snickers, peach champagne, pistachio, strawberry cheesecake, candy corn, salted pretzel, chocolate peanut butter, oatmeal raisin, candy cane, cinnamon, maple bacon, pumpkin, and salted caramel popcorn.